DBRepo-Project/dbrepo/.docs/index.md

 Documentation for version: [v1.9.0](https://gitlab.phaidra.org/fair-data-austria-db-repository/fda-services/-/releases).

-DBRepo is a repository for data in databases that cover the entire data life cycle supporting data evolution, -citation and -versioning.
+DBRepo is an open-source research database repository that cover the data life cycle supporting data evolution, -citation and -versioning.
 It implements the query store of the [RDA WGDC](https://doi.org/10.1162/99608f92.be565013) on precisely identifying arbitrary subsets of data.

 ## Why use DBRepo?